-Due to the general lack of manpower since the beginning of this year and several other circumstances, like transition to the new computers both at ZAMG and OMSZ, the progress on current EPS tasks was rather slowed down.
-Nevertheless, there were 4 regular stays realized, with the total length of 3 and half months.
+Progress summary Due to the general lack of manpower since the beginning of 2018 and several other circumstances, like transition to the new computers both at ZAMG and OMSZ, the progress on current EPS tasks was rather slowed down.
+Nevertheless, there were 5 regular stays realized, with the total length of 4.5 months.
 Iris Odak Plenković (DHMZ) spent 4 weeks at ZAMG in continuation on her work on the analog-based post-processing method for the high resolution wind field.
 Mihály Szűcs (OMSZ) came to Vienna for 2 weeks where he worked on 3D extension of new spectral pattern generator (SPG) by Tsyrulnikov-Gayfulin in the ALADIN code.
 Martin Belluš (SHMU) spent 4 weeks at ZAMG preparing the operational scripts for running ALADIN-LAEF Phase I under the ecFlow at ECMWF HPCF.
+Réka Suga (OMSZ) worked 4 weeks in Vienna on the adaptation of new stochastic pattern generator (SPG) for Austrian AROME domain.
 Furthermore, two planned 4-weeks' stays of Simona Taşcu and Raluca Pomaga (both NMA) were unfortunately canceled due to the personal reasons.
 The topic, which should have been examined by Raluca, was taken over in the last moment by newcomer Martin Imrišek (SHMU), who came to ZAMG for 4 weeks and worked on the ENS 3DVar validation within new ALADIN-LAEF configuration.

-It is also worth to mention, that Endi Keresturi successfully finished his stay at ZAMG and after spending 3 years working on Jk blending method he left in March for Croatia and started to work for DHMZ.

-Scientific and technical main activities and achievements, major events

-S1 Action/Subject/Deliverable: Optimization of ALADIN-LAEF

-Description and objectives: This subject summarizes ongoing and completed tasks of the ALADIN-LAEF research and development.
+It is also worth to mention, that Endi Keresturi successfully finished his stay at ZAMG and after spending 3 years working on Jk blending method he left in March 2018 for Croatia and started to work for DHMZ.
+IC perturbation by Jk blending method is being used in C-LAEF system, which is currently under development.
+Scientific and technical main activities and achievements, major events S1 Action/Subject/Deliverable: Optimization of ALADIN-LAEF Description and objectives: This subject summarizes ongoing and completed tasks of the ALADIN-LAEF research and development.
 Achieved results, new tested implementations and gained expertise are going to be used for the further improvement of our regional ensemble forecasting system.

-D Topic 1: B-Matrix for new ALADIN-LAEF

-The different possibilities for background error statistics computation need to be investigated, e.g. a flow dependent B-matrix creation is considered in the cooperation with DA group.
+D Topic 1: B-Matrix for new ALADIN-LAEF The different possibilities for background error statistics computation need to be investigated, e.g. a flow dependent B-matrix creation is considered in the cooperation with DA group.
 However, for the time being (for the first sensitivity experiments with ENS 3DVar within ALADIN-LAEF) the standard ensemble approach for B-matrix computation was chosen.
 The B-matrix based on 256 samples of new ALADIN-LAEF experiment (5 km, 60 levels, ALARO-1 physics) including the whole Phase I configuration was created.
 The 12h forecasts from both 00 and 12 UTC network times were used to compute the differences, since this corresponds to the length of ALADIN-LAEF assimilation cycle.
 Model based on cycle 40t1 with the latest bugfix involving the correction of scaling factor in nmcstat.F90 routine was used for the computations.
 The diagnostics were qualitatively compared against the equivalent background errors computed for ALARO domain tested at that time at SHMU.
 The comparison of selected diagnostics is shown in the following figures.

 They can technically confirm the correctness of the B-matrix created for ALADIN-LAEF system.